I want to do this! Reverse lookup docker command when

 I'm Mandai, in charge of Wild on the development team.

-I often forget about docker commands, so I wrote this out of anger.
+I often forget docker commands, so I wrote this in a fit of anger.

 docker images

-# Only currently running docker containers docker ps # All including stopped docker containers docker ps -a # Display only docker container ID docker ps -q
+# Only currently running Docker containers docker ps # All Docker containers including stopped Docker containers docker ps -a # Display only Docker container IDs docker ps -q

-"docker ps -q" is useless as a single item, but it is useful when deleting docker containers in bulk.
+"docker ps -q" has no use on its own, but it is useful when deleting docker containers in bulk

-It may be difficult to imagine the difference between a docker image and a docker container at first, but the relationship is similar to that between a physical CD and an ISO file (it's hard to understand).
+It may be difficult to imagine at first what the difference is between a docker image and a docker container, but it's like the relationship between a physical CD and an ISO file (which is hard to understand)

 docker run --name [container name]